vercel/next.js/docs/advanced-features/open-telemetry.md

 ```

 Now you can initialize `NodeSDK` in your `instrumentation.ts`.
-OpenTelemetry APIs are not compatible with edge runtime, so you need to make sure that you are importing them only when `process.end.NEXT_RUNTIME === "nodejs"`.
+OpenTelemetry APIs are not compatible with edge runtime, so you need to make sure that you are importing them only when `process.env.NEXT_RUNTIME === 'nodejs'`.
 Conditionally importing with an `require` doesn't play well with typescript.
 We recommend using a conditionally `require`ing new file `instrumentation.node.ts` which can use normal `import`s:

 ```ts
 // instrumentation.ts